fzanutto/competitive_programming/Codeforces/README.md

-Some nice problems for various reason (fun or interesting to understand some topic)
+Some nice problems (fun or interesting to understand some topic)

 Segment Tree: